dstN/tmScrape/README.md

 # tmScrape
-local web scraping of the transfer records from transfermarkt.de
+local web scraping of the transfer records from transfermarkt.com